 The Bad Bad Boy Statue Helsinki

-While in Finland recently on a day trip from Tallinn, I came across yet another candidate for our ongoing weird and offbeat series, the Bad Bad Boy statue Helsinki.
+While in Finland recently on a day trip from Tallinn, I came across yet another candidate for our ongoing weird and offbeat series, the Bad Bad Boy statue in Helsinki.

 Public Urination In European Art

 Ever classic is Brussels, with three different statues of two children and an animal peeing.
 The most famous, Manneken Pis, is a statue of a small boy peeing into a fountain.
 The Belgians, with their playful sense of humor, even dress him up on special occasions.
 Then there’s the sweet Jeanneke-Pis, a statue of a young girl squatting down for a pee.
 Finally, there’s the dog statue, Het Zinneke, lifting his leg in the air and pissing on a pole.

 In Prague, there’s a more lewd work of art to be found at the Kafka Museum.
 Created by the now infamous Czech artist David Černý, there are two rotating bronze statues of men peeing into a pool below them.
 You can even text a number to have the men spell out your name, much like a man trying to write his name with piss in fresh white snow.